Homewood Undergraduate Academic Ethics Policy

 - An accused student may raise the potential conflict of any University personnel participating in the resolution process.
 An accused student may also decline to participate in the resolution process.
 The University may however continue the process without the accused student’s participation.

 A full and complete record shall be made of the proceedings via a digital audio recording.
 No recording of the deliberation shall be made.
 The hearing panel shall prepare a brief written report detailing the reason(s) for a responsible or not responsible finding and any penalties imposed.
-The Office of the Dean of Student Life will maintain a file of all such reports in accordance with file retention policies.
+The Office of Student Conduct will maintain a file of all such reports in accordance with file retention policies.
 If a student is found responsible, they will receive written notification of their sanction(s).

 - The Presiding Official shall conduct the hearing in an orderly fashion.
 The Presiding Official shall have the authority to exclude testimony and evidence that is repetitious or irrelevant to the charges, and shall make decisions of all questions of procedure with the input of the Vice Provost for Student Affairs (or designee) as appropriate.
 They may ask the Vice Provost for Student Affairs (or designee) questions for clarification; the Vice Provost for Student Affairs (or designee) may weigh in on questions of procedure when determined necessary.